21 Fun Day Trips From Columbia, South Carolina

 Distance from Columbia: 19 miles

-Approximate drive time: 30 minute
+Approximate drive time: 30 minutes

 Congaree is one of the top National Parks in the South and is absolutely one of my top choices among day trips from Columbia, South Carolina.
-It’s not far at all, just about a 30 minute drive, and it’s the only National Park in the state.
+It’s not far at all, just about a 30-minute drive, and it’s the only National Park in the state.

 We love its unique landscape of old-growth hardwood forests and wetlands.
 The park’s boardwalk loop trail is an easy way for hikers (or walkers) to explore the area, while those looking for more of a challenge can take on some of the longer trails.